 Andy Pringle ’69 takes the word “volunteer” to a different level.
-Throughout 33 years of service to the College he has been involved in many of its critical decisions and helped shape the school that it is — everything from co-chairing the original A-Day with Mark Dalton ’70 in 1980 to leading the final committee to review boarding in 2008 with Rob Prichard ’67.
+Throughout 33 years of service to the College, he's been involved in many of its critical decisions and helped shape the school to become what it is.
+This includes everything from co-chairing the original Association Day with Mark Dalton ’70 in 1980 to leading the final committee to review boarding in 2008 with Rob Prichard ’67.

-He is a founding partner and chairman of RP Investment Advisors, serves on the Toronto Police Services Board, as a member of the Independent Review Committee of Fidelity Canada and as chair of both the Canadian Foundation for AIDS Research and the Shaw Festival.
+Pringle is a founding partner and chairman of RP Investment Advisors, serves on the Toronto Police Services Board, is a member of the Independent Review Committee of Fidelity Canada and is chair of both the Canadian Foundation for AIDS Research and the Shaw Festival.

-In addition to being Association Council president he was UCC Board chair from 2002–07.
-He’s most proud of achievements that include the proper resolution of the sexual abuse issues from the 1970s.
-He oversaw these difficult challenges while serving as Board chair and leader of the abuse case steering committee.
+In addition to being Association Council president, Pringle was UCC board chair from 2002 to 2007.
+He’s proud of his achievements, including the proper resolution of sexual abuse issues from the 1970s.
+He oversaw these difficult challenges while serving as board chair and leader of the abuse case steering committee.

-Another significant contribution was his 10-year term as chair of various long-range planning committees and sub-committees from 1991–2001.
-During that time he oversaw the International Baccalaureate’s introduction in 1997, the school’s restructuring to accommodate the removal of Grade 13 in fall 2002 and the successful recruitment and appointment of Dr. Jim Power as the College’s principal in 2003.
+Another significant contribution was Pringle's 10-year term as chair of various long-range planning committees and sub-committees from 1991 to 2001.
+He oversaw the International Baccalaureate’s introduction in 1997, the school’s restructuring to accommodate the removal of Grade 13 in the fall of 2002 and the successful recruitment and appointment of Dr. Jim Power as the College’s principal in 2003.

-He was instrumental in the campaign which has seen the successful completion of the William P. Wilder ’40 Arena, officially unveiled in 2008.
-Pringle remains a lynchpin in UCC’s fundraising efforts, currently co-chairing the Think Ahead Campaign and spearheading efforts to set a new bar for financial assistance.
+Pringle was instrumental in the campaign that saw the successful completion of the William P. Wilder ’40 Arena, which officially opened in 2008.
+He remains a lynchpin in UCC’s fundraising efforts, currently co-chairing the Think Ahead campaign and spearheading efforts to set a new bar for financial assistance.